cournape/talkbox/doc/src/spectral.rst

 .. math:: \forall f \in \mathbb{R}, \qquad S_X = \sum_n{\gamma(n) e^{-2\pi j f n}}

-This is called the power spectrum density because integrating it over the frequency domain gives you the average power of :math:`X` and because it can be proved that :math:`S_X` is always positive for any :math:`f`.
+This is called the power spectrum density because integrating it over the frequency domain gives you the average power of X and because it can be proved that S_X is always positive for any f.

 Spectral density estimation
 ---------------------------